Ada-Kru/pyfoobeef/README.rst

     new_playlist = player.add_playlist(title="My New Playlist")
     player.set_current_playlist(new_playlist)

     # Add items to the playlist.
+Note that paths including drive letters
+    # are case sensitive even on Windows due to limitations of the beefweb
+    # plugin (so r"c:\Music" would not work here).
     player.add_playlist_items(new_playlist, items=[r"C:\Music"])

     player.play()
     # Give the media player a bit of time to actually start playing.
     sleep(0.5)

-    # Columns (media data fields) to retrieve and the names to map them to.
+    # Column maps represent the media data fields to retrieve and the names
+    # to assign the returned data to.
     column_map = {
         "%artist%": "artist",
         "%title%": "title",